 Although she is not one of the Canonical Five, Martha Tabram was considered to be connected to the Jack the Ripper murders for a long time due to her identity and the nature of her murder.
 Found on 7th August 1888 on a landing in George Yard, Martha Tabram had 39 separate stab wounds, inflicted with two different weapons.
-The treatment of her body, as well as her position as a prostitute of Whitechapel, initially led to her death appearing to be connected to the Jack the Ripper murders.
+The treatment matched that of other victims of Jack the Ripper bodies, as well as her position as a prostitute of Whitechapel, initially led to her death appearing to be connected to the Jack the Ripper murders.
 However, a later discovery in the mid-20th Century resulted in a general consensus that she was unlikely to be the first Jack the Ripper victim.

 Emma Smith was the earliest recorded victim in the Whitechapel murder files, having died on 4th April 1888 in London Hospital.
 She lived on George Street, Spitalfields, and was generally known to be a prostitute, though there was much mystery surrounding her life.
 Emma died from peritonitis, the rupturing and inflammation of the tissue inside the abdomen.
 Her death was caused by a brutal attack on the evening of Easter Monday on 2nd April, kicking off the Whitechapel Murders that spanned from 1888 to 1891.